vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Between 2:30 PM and 3 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry tofu there.
 The waitress was the usual female one.

+## Saturday August 8

+In the evening, I went to downtown Berkeley.
+I bought groceries from Trader Joe's, checking out at 5:47 PM with Lauren.
+I then went to Udupi Palace and got a spinach masala dosa.